rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 +-------------------+---------+----------------------+------+-----------+-----------+
 ```

 That should have happened with a simple stop and start of the container, but it does not.
 Assuming that we want to use a DHCP assigned IP address every time, then we can fix this with a simple crontab entry.
-To do this, we need to gain shell access to the container by enter
+To do this, we need to gain shell access to the container by entering:
-ing:

 ```
 lxc exec rockylinux-test-9 bash